-We’ve all seen plenty of cats in our lifetimes and are well aware that they come in a wide range of colors and patterns.
+We’ve all seen plenty of cats in our lifetimes and know that they come in a wide range of colors and patterns.
 There are many feline breeds, and many of them have distinctive markings and colors that are instantly recognizable.
-Most cats are black, white, or orange, and can be one solid color or any of the three.
-However, you can find them sporting other colors as well, and some are quite rare.
+Most cats are black, white, or orange and can be one solid color or any of the three.
+However, you can also find them sporting other colors, and some are quite rare.

-Join us while we discuss the hardest to find colors, as well as what factors influence the color.
+Join us while we discuss the hardest-to-find colors and what factors influence the color.
 We’ll cover colors, patterns, genetics, and even some history to help you learn more about the rarest patterns and coat colors in cats.

 We identify cats by color, pattern, breed, and hair length.
 For instance, Taylor Swift’s cat Olivia is a white and black tabby Scottish Fold shorthair.
 This system is a great way to learn everything in one sentence.

 Most people don’t realize that all cats are black, with varying amounts of white.
-The orange cats that we see have inherited a red gene, which is related to sex and only transmits on the X chromosome.
-Therefore, male cats that have one X and one Y chromosome tend to be either black or red.
+The orange cats have inherited a red gene related to sex and only transmitted on the X chromosome.
+Therefore, male cats with one X and one Y chromosome tend to be either black or red.
 Female cats have two X chromosomes and can achieve the full calico color of black, white, and orange.

 The 13 Rarest Cat Patterns and Colors

-Here are the colors and patterns you may find on your cat’s coat in order from rarest to the most common.
+Here are the colors and patterns you may find on your cat’s coat, from the rarest to the most common.

 1. Albino Cats

 The albino cat is the rarest of all coat types.
 Two recessive alleles in the C gene cause complete albinism, and it is extremely rare for cats to get both.
 Most cats will get one of the alleles and present the ColorPoint pattern instead.
-These cats will usually have the trademark albino blue eyes and will need to stay out of the sun to protect them.
+These cats usually have the trademark albino blue eyes and must stay out of the sun to protect them.
 Their skin can also suffer damage from the sun, especially around the nose and ears.

 2. White Cat

-The white cat may look like an albino cat, but the color of these cats comes from the KIT gene we mentioned earlier.
-Cats that receive the correct combination of alleles will appear pure white, even if they have other color genes because this condition blocks the pigment from reaching the skin.
-These cats do not have the health concerns that albino cats have, and their eyes are the same as other cats as well.
+The white cat may look like an albino cat, but the color comes from the KIT gene we mentioned earlier.
+Cats that receive the correct combination of alleles will appear pure white, even if they have other color genes, because this condition blocks the pigment from reaching the skin.
+These cats do not have the health concerns that albino cats have, and their eyes are the same as other cats.

-Though not a true albino, these cats are extremely rare, and it’s unlikely you will see one without contacting a professional breeder.
+Though not true albinos, these cats are extremely rare, and you will unlikely see one without contacting a professional breeder.

 3. ColorPoint Pattern

-Cats that feature the ColorPoint pattern have mostly white bodies with coloring on the face, ears, paws, and tail.
-It is temperature-controlled albinism that ceases the production of pigment to areas over a certain temperature.
+Cats with the ColorPoint pattern have mostly white bodies with coloring on the face, ears, paws, and tail.
+It is temperature-controlled albinism that ceases the production of pigment in areas over a specific temperature.
 The color present is usually brown or black and is darker in areas where the body is cooler.
 This pattern is one of the most unusual cat colors and offers more protection from sunlight and allows the pigment to reach sensitive areas like the ears and nose.
 Because albinism is involved, many of these cats have blue eyes.

-Colorpoint is relatively common in the Siamese cat and a few other breeds, but quite rare otherwise, even though it can occur in any kind.
+Colorpoint is relatively common in the Siamese cat and a few other breeds but quite rare otherwise, even though it can occur in any breed.